Space Mountain (Disneyland): Rockin' Space Mountain

 The main differences between the regular and Rockin' Space Mountain include: a different soundtrack, new projections within the mountain, and many lights alongside the track.
 Riders began their journey with "Uncle" Joe Benson, a radio disc jockey from the Disney-owned 95.5 KLOS, introducing the riders to the "Space Stage" where the Red Hot Chili Peppers would be "broadblasting live."
 Just like the original, the Star Tunnel was there.
 The "rocket rockers" continued the flight with a "sound check" with guitar riffs accompanied by projections of bright colors and sound waves.
 While looking up the second lift hill, the spiral galaxy was no longer in place, but instead riders saw a sun going nova.
 Finally, once riders crested the lift, the sun would explode.
 Once on the 180 degree turn next to the asteroid, there was a few seconds of no screaming.

 This allowed riders to hear the sound of screaming riders and the soundtrack from other trains in the mountain.
 The soundtrack then transitioned into the song, "Higher Ground" at the bottom of the third lift hill.
 During this lift hill, "Uncle" Joe Benson would come back to say "No matter which planet you're from, we're about to rock your world.
 And it's all gonna happen in 5, 4, 3, 2, rock and roll!"
 Some of the new special effects included colored strobe lights, projections of dancers and other bright visualizer images.

 Many colored lights lined the tracks strobing in sequence and projecting on walls and the surroundings.
 Re-entry and the station remain mostly unchanged except for some added instruments (drum set, air/electric guitar, etc.) floating in space with the astronaut in the "planet orbit" screen.
 Another notable change to the station was that the "neon" lights that flash when a rocket train is "launched" to the right remain on and do not shut off, which made the station a tad bit brighter.
 Also, the front attraction sign included "Rockin'" above "Space Mountain" while a color-changing light illuminated the spire above the sign at night.
 The design of the on ride photos were changed as well, which included the Rockin' Space Mountain logo, and many musical notes floating in space around riders.

 Space Mountain Ghost Galaxy

 In September 2007, Hong Kong Disneyland debuted Space Mountain Ghost Galaxy, a Halloween-themed overlay of the ride that featured new special effects and projections, and centered around a nebula ghost chasing riders throughout the course of the ride.
 The ride proved to be a massive success among park guests.
-Back in Anaheim, in September 2009, Disneyland decided to bring the overlay for their halloween season.
+In September 2009, Disneyland in Anaheim decided to bring the overlay for their Halloween season.
 The overlay returned in time for Halloween every year until 2018.

 The modifications to the attraction were apparent when first encountering the ride building.
 Several different projections could be seen on the mountain, accompanied by synchronized audio.
 Six projections played, with several Halloween-themed color schemes appearing between these projection shows: